-Mat Best recently released a book, Thank You For My Service, where he was named the Best Selling Author from New York Times, USA Today, Publishers Weekly, and Wall Street Journal.
+Mat Best also released a book, Thank You For My Service, where he was named the Best Selling Author from New York Times, USA Today, Publishers Weekly, and Wall Street Journal.

 Fort Worth, TX native, Dr. Ric Bonnell, is a pediatric emergency medicine physician who currently teaches at the Texas Christian University and University of North Texas Health Science Center School of Medicine.
 He is also the medical director for two juvenile correctional facilities.
 Ric’s father served in the medical corps during Vietnam and his grandfather was a pilot during World War II.
 In 2013, Ric, his brother, Jon, and their friend, Dan Roberts, started an annual fundraiser benefiting Boot Campaign, to help meet the needs of deserving veterans.